Slovenia Country Commercial Guide

 Opportunities

-The best opportunities in Slovenia’s health care sector are for producers and distributors of diagnostic and imaging equipment, as hospitals and clinics are upgrading aging technology.
-Dental equipment, digital imaging and medical records management software also represent promising opportunities.
+The best opportunities in Slovenia’s health care sector are for producers and distributors of diagnostic and imaging equipment, as hospitals and clinics are upgrading aging technology, however U.S. suppliers have reported challenges in competing with EU-based companies in this field.
+Dental equipment, digital imaging and medical records management software also present promising opportunities.

 Resources